Universal quantum control over Majorana zero modes: Chiral population transfer among Majorana zero modes

 \section{Chiral population transfer among Majorana zero modes}

-Beyond the large-detuning regime, we can apply the universal quantum control theory~\cite{Jin2025Universal} (see Appendix~\ref{UniPara} for details) to realize a chiral population transfer~\cite{Wang2016Mesoscopic,Liu2020Synthesizing,Qi2022Chiral} among the three MZMs $\gamma_{1,1}$, $\gamma_{1,2}$, and $\gamma_{1,3}$.
+Beyond the large-detuning regime, we can apply the universal quantum control theory~\cite{Jin2025Universal} (see Appendix~\ref{UniPara} for details) to realize a chiral population transfer~\cite{Wang2016Mesoscopic,Liu2020Synthesizing,Qi2022Chiral} among the three MZMs $\gamma_{1,1}$, $\gamma_{1,2}$, and $\gamma_{1,3}$ without elimination of LD.
 As shown in Fig.~\ref{modelchiral}, a LD coupled to MZM $\gamma_{1,k}$'s, $k=1,2,3$, by the local driving field with the detuning $\Delta_e(t)-\tilde{\Delta}_k(t)$, the Rabi-frequency $\Omega_k(t)$, and the phase $\varphi_k$.
 The full Hamiltonian can be obtained by Eq.~(\ref{HamMrot}), which is recalled as below

 Formally the driving frequencies satisfy $\omega_k(t)=-\omega+\Delta_e(t)-\tilde{\Delta}_k(t)$.
 In the large transition-frequency regime $\omega\gg\Omega_k(t),\Delta_e(t),\tilde{\Delta}_k(t)$, $1\le k\le3$, Eq.~(\ref{HamMrotR}) can be reduced to